 Nothing in a mosque must distract the believers from worshipping Allah.
 The most prominent feature of a mosque is the mihrab, usually a niche in the wall which indicates the direction of Mecca, the direction that believers must face when worshipping Allah.

-At the opposite extreme you have the Catholic and Christian Orthodox Churches whose house of worship is sometimes an eclectic blend of statues and reproductions in stained glass, oil on canvass, even water-colours of the lives of Jesus, His Mother, the Apostles and the Saints, not forgetting the Father and the Holy Ghost.
+At the opposite extreme you have the Catholic and Christian Orthodox Churches whose house of worship is often an eclectic blend of statues and reproductions in stained glass, oil on canvass, even water-colours of the lives of Jesus, His Mother, the Apostles...

 For a Muslim all these reproductions are considered graven images, blasphemous images that could lead to idol worship.
 No Muslim can be expected to attend a memorial service for a believer with any such reproductions within the vicinity, and definitely not a cross.